Milanowicz/GitHooks/Projects/README.md

 You have the possibility to configure separate in each script the settings you need and checkout the git branch.

-Shell Script to sync or dump MySQL Databases
+Shell Script to sync or dump from or to MySQL Databases.
+It's a Git optimized BASH Shell Script to commit the Database with into the Git Repository.

 [SyncDB.sh](https://github.com/Milanowicz/SyncDB.sh)